unkokaeru/digital-garden/content/Academia/数学の独学/Group Study/Working Outline.md

 - Overview of the 18th century's impact on mathematics, highlighting key developments and figures.
-	- Key figures: Newton, **Euler**, Gauss, Lagrange, Leibniz, Bernoulli family, Laplace.
+	- Key figures: Newton, Euler, Gauss, Lagrange, Leibniz, Bernoulli family.
-	- Key topics: Calculus, notation, complex numbers, number theory, probability theory, Cartesian coordinate system, the acceptance of theoretical mathematics and the era of enlightenment.
+	- Key topics: Calculus, notation, complex numbers, number theory, probability theory, the acceptance of theoretical mathematics and the era of enlightenment.
 	- Mathematical discoveries were occurring more and more often, with the Scientific Revolution catapulting mathematics into the Era of Enlightenment.

 - Examination of calculus's evolution, spotlighting Newton and Leibniz's contributions and the surrounding controversy.